Planning permits. Get one.

 To apply for a planning permit directly to a local council in Victoria:

 1. Check to see if the proposed use or development needs a planning permit.
 This can be done by a Town Planner, like VSPPAS, usually for a fee, or with the local council for free.
-Council’s usually charge to put requirements or exemptions in writing.
+Council’s usually to charge a fee and take a couple of weeks to put requirements or exemptions in writing.

 3. Councils will sometimes advise what information is required to support a planning permit application.
 Some councils will provide you with an application form and/or checklist, and others may point you to a clause in the planning scheme.
 Some councils don’t assist at all.